bordercode/MGIA-e-ambiental/content/post/Sesion3.md

 * Diseño de política pública para evitar conflictos entre usuarios competidores por el uso del recurso.

 * Toma de decisiones sobre proyectos de infraestructura (análisis costo-beneficio).

-### Actividad.
-Leer en clase secciones 1.1 a 1.5.

-[Book](https://drive.google.com/file/d/1mhY7N-cLJHtSjkHZ6ArOtuYE2t7G4C5s/view?usp=sharing) The Analysis of Scarcity, Policies, and Projects.
-Cambridge, MA: MIT Press, 2006.Ronald C. Griffin]

-Pregunta para reflexionar.

-How should we value water?
-In public policy decisions, when **costs** and **benefits** are weighed, what value should we attach to the services we receive from wetlands that protect us from floods and filter our groundwater?
-Are we putting enough value on the aesthetics, heritage and recreational uses of the lakes.

-And, when we set prices for water usage, should we charge dramatically more for ground water than for surface water?

-Determining **the value of water**, as opposed to setting its **price**, is a complex issue that is heavily influenced by the values one espouses, as well as the assumptions one makes about the future **supply** of water and the **demands** likely to be made on that **supply**.

-*Nota:* Es importante advertir la debilidad del instrumental de la economía para resolver los retos de la gestión integral de los recursos hídricos.

-Es una disciplina con una dependencia fundamental en supuestos cuyo cumplimiento generalmente resultan una excepción.
-Ej. **Racionalidad.**

-A pesar de las limitaciones evidentes, el marco de análisis nos permite contar con una base para comprender el marco de toma de decisiones en torno al uso eficiente de los recursos hídricos.
-Y dado que se trata de un disciplina en el campo de las ciencias sociales, aporta elementos para el diseño de propuestas de solución ante los restos que la GIRH plantea.

-Una crítica a las bases teóricas del planteamiento de modelos en economia se dirige a la toma de decisiones bajo el supuesto de **RACIONALIDAD**, un supuesto heróico!
-Ver crítica de [The Framing of Decisions and the Psychology of Choice](https://drive.google.com/file/d/19JZZkPIljjmhoteLqSdB50wS1yTYT3VN/view?usp=sharing) Amos Tversky; Daniel Kahneman (2001 Nobel Laurate in Economics).